 In a military family, raising children, especially when relocating, can be challenging.
 It can disrupt the children's academics, social networks, health care, and sports activities.
 Today's military spouses who tend to be under 35 and largely female are often in an unfamiliar location without a support network.
 Being informed and utilizing the available resources, whether it … [Read more...] about Family Resource Centers on Military Bases

-With all of the difficulties of learning from home, there has been a growing concern that some children are falling behind.
-You and your child are not alone!
+With all of the difficulties of learning from home, there has been a growing concern that some children who have or have had to learn remotely are falling behind.
+If this is true for your family, you and your child are not alone!
 There are some things you can do to help this situation: Keep up with your child’s online learning.
-Read and respond to any emails you get from the teacher, and keep your child on task.
-It can be difficult because it … [Read more...] about 7 Tips to Keep Your Child from Falling Behind
+Read and respond to any emails you get from the … [Read more...] about 7 Tips to Keep Your Child from Falling Behind

 School has started again, and for many, that means online learning this year.
 This is very difficult for some families who can’t get an internet connection due to financial difficulties.
 School districts are struggling to fill in the gaps.
 In the meantime, here are six ways to get your child online when you don’t have an internet provider.
 Public Wi-Fi: This one might be … [Read more...] about 6 Ways to Get Wi-Fi When You Don’t Have Internet